jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

-Although more work is required in PCjs to get [Fantasy Land](/disks/pcx86/diags/ibm/ega/) running in all its original glory, you can already get a good sense of what the map looked like, and enjoy all little animated touches that Joel Gould and his wife, Daphne Gould created, using the newfound power of character cell animation made possible by IBM's Enhanced Graphics Adapter.
+Although more work is required in PCjs to get [Fantasy Land](/disks/pcx86/diags/ibm/ega/) running in all its original glory, you can already get a good sense of what the map looked like, and enjoy all little animated touches that Joel Gould and his wife Daphne Gould created, using the newfound power of character cell animation made possible by IBM's Enhanced Graphics Adapter.

 You can watch Fantasy Land run through its automated tour in the [machine below](#ibm-ega-fantasy-land-demo).
 After you "PRESS